Peter Feeney – Actor

 “Special credit given to Feeney for his lecherous performance as the evil Angus, who will let nothing get his way of being the richest farmer in the land, long-term effects be damned …”

 DOMINIC PURCELL, GREG JOHNSON AND PETER FEENEY

 Wrapped May 2015.
-Screened TVNZ in September.
-Sailors on our TINY capsized boat were Owen Black, Greg, Dominic and Peter.
+Screened TVNZ in September and again in 2019.
+Sailors on our TINY capsized boat were Owen Black, Greg, Dominic and Peter Feeney.
 On the eve of their last day of filming Dominic (of Prison Break fame), Greg Johnson and Peter Feeney talked acting and the biz with a live audience.
-If you missed the talk you can view it here.
+If you missed the talk you can view it on the Teaching page.